dantleech/blog/content/posts/2025/09-01-one-hour-expression-language.md

 use IteratorAggregate;
 use Traversable;

+// _almost_ all of my collection objects implement IteratorAggregate
-class Tokens implements IteratorAggregate
+// as it's the easiest way to make the collection iterable. class Tokens implements IteratorAggregate
 {
     // we use a "pointer" to track where we are in the tokens array.